 - Bladder Cancer

 Many factors can disrupt methylation:

 - Improper Diet

 - Toxic Environment

 - Radiation (cell phones, x-rays, MRI, electrical towers, etc).

 Avoid trying to treat yourself, leave it to a health care practitioner trained in methylation dysfunction.
 Avoid any high dosages of supplements based on genetics alone.
 If a high dosage is needed it needs to be to address a very low biochemical marker on your blood test and it should not be taken for longer than a week in most cases.
 As with anything else exceptions do exist.
 I call a high dose supplement a “prescription dose”.
 It will disrupt the biochemical cycles if taken for long periods of time like medications do.

 An individualized assessment is necessary as everyone has unique mutations at different genes and alleles.
 A non-individualized approach is a major biological stressor!

-Correct internal organs malfunction to enable methylation and gene regulation activities, support the methylation cycle to correct gene mutations, optimize digestion to make sure your body will actually absorb any nutrients needed (by nutrients I mean a simple change in your diet or an addition of a specific supplement).
+Correct internal organs malfunction to enable methylation and gene regulation activities, support the methylation cycle to correct gene mutations, optimize digestion to make sure your body will actually absorb any nutrients needed through diet or supplements.

 You may fuel your car with a high-octane gasoline (the nutrients), but if different parts of the engine (the organs) are breaking down your car will not run well.
 Think about this when you consider your body engine.